 Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

-How can one describe ley lines?
-It’s not easy.
-They’re invisible and highly suggestive; however, some researchers insist that they are real.
+Describing ley lines is not easy.
+They’re invisible and highly suggestive.
+However, some researchers insist that they are real.

 New Age thinkers believe they are “sacred” alignments of ancient sites and religious places on imaginary lines.
 Other paranormal investigators claim they hold significant psychic and magical powers within a geographical grid created within the boundaries of several manmade and natural landmarks.